johanley/special-relativity-core/README.md

 Textbooks are biased towards the derivation of formulas for each phenomenon.
 Computer programs are biased in the opposite direction, towards using a few formulas as possible.

+**Computation is a teaching tool.**
+It can be argued that computation provides a different way of increasing one's understanding of physics, that could be used for one's first encounters with a theory.

 **Various phenomena connected with the theory are all *aspects of one single thing*: the structure of space-time.**
 (We can take the Lorentz Transformations as the definition of that structure.)